dietervansteenwegen/Novastar_MCTRL300_basic_controller/README.md

 # Novastar MCTRL300 basic controller

 Simple, basic control of brightness and test patterns/mode for the [Novastar MCTRL300](https://www.novastar.tech/products/controller/mctrl300/).
+Builds/executables are not available but if anyone has use for them, I’d happily create one for you (Windows or Linux only)…

 ## Why?
 I repair several types of LED panels, among which are Desay 6mm and UPAD 2.6mm.